lpmi-13/current-projects/README.md

 - Do we include a post-mortem (hopefully yes, but probably based on time constraints)
 - Do we include any "phone a friend" capability?

+# 141) Slide Deck for Chaotic Good project
+- Show need for faster iterations of learning from production outages in "safe" environment
+- It's an activity to contextualize what Google already does with Wheel of Misfortune
+- Need good examples to make it relatable

 ## 142) Find some gaps in scaleway cli and submit a PR
 - Easiest way to do this would be to start working on the k8s-the-hard-way walkthrough with it and see where the gaps are